home-assistant/developers.home-assistant/docs/core/entity/image.md

 Implement `async_image` or `image` if your entity returns bytes of the image instead of providing a URL.

 Note that:
-- The image entity's `async_image` or `image` method is only called when frontend fetches the image
+- The image entity's `async_image` or `image` method is only called when frontend fetches the image.
-- Frontend will only refetch the image when the image entity's state changes
+- Frontend will only refetch the image when the image entity's state changes.

 This means it's not correct to bump the `image_last_updated` property inside `async def async_image`, it should instead be done as part of state update to signal that an updated image is available.